stackbit-projects/modern-lettuce-54b0c/src/pages/about.md

       relativeUrl: true
 template: page
 ---
 **Quanshu Li** is a Data Scientist located in Brisbane, Australia.

-He has done Finite Element modelling of unconventional reservoirs, mining, and fault movement in his PhD and Master.
-After graduating from The University of Queensland as a PhD, he worked as a construction manager in Melbourne.
-However, he is interested in Data Science and has several years of experience of Python programming, so he is pursuing a career as a data scientist.
-He also has also done some learning in Javascript, React etc.
+Before become a data scientist, he has done PhD and Master degrees in Finite Element modelling of unconventional reservoirs, mining, and fault movement in his PhD and Master, then he worked as a construction manager in Melbourne.

+However, he is interested in Data Science and has several years of experience of Python programming from his years of research works.
+He also has learnt Javascript, React etc.

 He will update his recent works on this website.